OTL Event Promoter Guide

 Seat filling is not necessary for every ballet performance.
 Sold-out productions, major holiday runs, and performances with strong advance sales may not need it at all.
 But for the right type of ballet event, it can be a helpful audience-building tool.

-Programs featuring new choreography or contemporary ballet may benefit from additional audience discovery.
+- New or contemporary works: Programs featuring new choreography or contemporary ballet may benefit from additional audience discovery.

-Companies entering a new market can use private seat filling to introduce local audiences to their work.
+- Touring ballet companies: Companies entering a new market can use private seat filling to introduce local audiences to their work.

-Festivals often include multiple companies, programs, and time slots.
+- Dance festivals: Festivals often include multiple companies, programs, and time slots.
 Seat filling can help support lesser-known performances.

-Emerging dancers and pre-professional programs can benefit from a fuller, more encouraging audience.
+- Student or emerging company performances: Emerging dancers and pre-professional programs can benefit from a fuller, more encouraging audience.

-Programs with several shorter works can be a strong fit for audience discovery, especially when the lineup includes less familiar pieces.
+- Mixed repertoire programs: Programs with several shorter works can be a strong fit for audience discovery, especially when the lineup includes less familiar pieces.

 Why Ballet Audiences Are Different